nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

 .. _GraphViz color docs: https://graphviz.org/doc/info/colors

-For all of the options available to :cmd:ref:`show`, check the command reference at :doc:`/cmd/show`.
+For all of the options available to `show`, check the command reference at :doc:`/cmd/show`.

 .. seealso:: :ref:`interactive_show` on the